-Open-ended questions (questions that are answered by more than a simple yes or no) are wonderful for gathering information, qualifying opportunities, and establishing rapport, trust and credibility.
+Open-ended questions (questions that encourage more than just a yes or no response) are wonderful for gathering information, qualifying opportunities, and establishing rapport, trust and credibility.

 Ask the question and let the other person give you their answer.